-Retail (10,766 square feet).
+• Retail (10,766 square feet).
 One space per 400 square feet.

-Restaurant (1,660 square feet).
+27 spaces • Restaurant (1,660 square feet).
 One space per 400 square feet.

-Student living apartments (300 bedrooms).
+5 spaces • Student living apartments (300 bedrooms).
 0.76 space per bedroom.

-Total parking spaces required.
+228 spaces ٠ Total parking spaces required.

-27 spaces

-5 spaces

-228 spaces

 260 spaces

 - 4. The proposed subarea C development standards are inconsistent with the proposed site plan submitted. - The proposed development standards requires 260 parking spaces, the site plan reflects 258 parking spaces. - The proposed development standards requires the parking garage façade to mimic the adjacent buildings.
-The parking garage façade facing west, visible from the public right-of-way, does not incorporate architectural features that mimic adjacent buildings. - The maximum FAR is 3:1, the site plan reflects a higher FAR.
-The total square footage of the proposed development divided by the square footage of the subject site exceeds 3:1.
-Per the site plan the proposed FAR is approximately 3.12:1.
+The parking garage façade facing west, visible from the public right-of-way, does not incorporate architectural features that mimic adjacent buildings. - The landscape show all retail on the ground floor, however the site plan table indicate a mixed use development (three or more mutually supporting land uses).

-Clarification has been requested of the applicant, but none was provided.
+Clarification has been requested of the applicant numerous times, but as of this writing, staff has not received a response.